• Skip to primary navigation

 How To Stop Dog Aggression Towards Cats

 Want to train your dog to be nicer to your cat?
-A combination of management and training strategies is the key, according to the certified, force-free trainers we spoke to.
+According to the certified, force-free trainers we spoke to, a combination of management and training strategies is the key.
 As you begin socialising your dog to be less aggressive, remember to never leave them unsupervised, especially if there are signs of fear, reactivity, or predatory behaviour.

 These strategies are also helpful if you have a new dog or puppy in the house and want to prevent cat aggression early on.
 “If you encourage your dog to be friendly toward other animals from an early age, then you’ll have no problem at all!” adds Dr Schechter.